mdn/content/files/en-us/web/api/navigator/getinstalledrelatedapps/index.md

 const psApp = relatedApps.find((app) => app.id === "com.example.myapp");

 if (psApp && doesVersionSendPushMessages(psApp.version)) {
-  // There’s an installed platform-specific app that handles sending push messages
+  // There's an installed platform-specific app that handles sending push messages
   // No need to handle this via the web app return;
 }